Bingbingzz/Delicious-Van/README.md

 - Improve post detail and edit layout and design @alynxu
 - Use **camera** to take picture when user edit post @alynxu
 - Implement local **notification** at everyday 4PM @Bingbingzz
+- Implement Sort by newest and hottest function @Bingbingzz

 ### Demo: